Faye Tozer: Personal life

 Tozer was born in Northampton, but grew up in Dunstable in Bedfordshire.
+She attended Northfields Upper School, now All Saints Academy, Dunstable, in Chiltern house.
+She started English, Art, and Drama A-levels, but left at 17.

 From 2002 to 2007, Tozer was married to her first husband, Jesper Irn.

 On 24 February 2009, Tozer gave birth to her first child, named Benjamin Barrington Tozer-Smith.

 On 5 December 2009, Tozer married Michael Smith in a ceremony at Beamish Hall, televised on an episode of Celebrity Four Weddings. and moved to Boldon, South Tyneside.